async-aws/aws/docs/contribute/website.md

 ## Writing documentation

-Writing documentation to the website in no more complex than it normally is.
+Writing documentation to the website in not more complex than it normally is.
 Making changes to the Markdown files in `./docs` is everything one need to do.

 If a new file is created and it should be in the website's sidebar menu, then remember